DiegoZamora33/FinalPWA/LAB.md

 **Main Page:** This is the main page of the site, accessible to everyone, it must be able to show a gallery of images, all the publications and image for each publication, contact information, location on google maps and routine hours.

-- If you are a lab customer, you should have a section on the home page to enter my unique code and you should be able to see my list of clinical results and download each one in pdf format.
+- If you are a lab patient, you should have a section on the home page to enter my unique code and you should be able to see my list of clinical results and download each one in pdf format.

 - If you are a site administrator, the home page should have a button to redirect to the login page.